petersulyok/smfc/README.md

 1. What are the most important heat sources in your machine?
 Typically, these could be CPU(s), hard disks, or GPUs.
 2. Which fan controller would you like to use and configure in `smfc`?
 3. What is the expected temperature interval (minimum/maximum C degree) for the selected temperature source(s)?
 Use some test tools to measure it (e.g. [`s-tui`](https://github.com/amanusk/s-tui), [`fio`](https://fio.readthedocs.io/en/latest/fio_doc.html), [`iozone`](https://www.iozone.org/)) if you don't have their track records.
 4. Which IPMI zone(s) will be connected to these fan controllers/temperature sources)?
 Check how many IPMI zones you have, how the fans are connected on your motherboard, and how they are cooling the selected temperature source(s).
+Multiple controllers can share the same zone -- the highest requested level will be applied automatically.
 5. What is the stable level interval for fans in the selected IPMI zone(s)?
 Probably this part requires the most patience!
 You have assumptions here that need to be verified.
 If you experience IPMI assertions and your fans are spinning up then you have to refine the level interval or threshold configuration and try again.
 You will have several cycles here, this is normal.

 #### 10.2 Sample configuration file